-As we head into a Stage 4 and Lockdown in a bid to combat COVID-19, you may be wondering what this means for broadband services.
+As New Zealanders sit through the Stage 4 lockdown in a bid to combat COVID-19, you may be wondering what this means for broadband services.
 Especially as broadband is more important than ever as we work from home, and spend our days at home.

 Fortunately the services that provide our broadband are essential services.
 That means that maintaining capacity on the broadband network is treated as a priority, and you can still upgrade to faster broadband if you need to.

 Here is a daily summary of latest updates and developments to help you understand what to expect from broadband in NZ.

 In most cases, if you already have a broadband connection set up at your home, switching to a new plan can be handled remotely without a visit from a technician, for example switching from one VDSL plan to another VDSL plan, or switching from one Fibre plan to another Fibre plan.
 This means you can still switch to a new broadband plan to get a better deal during lockdown.

 As with switching to a new broadband plan, you can also switch to a new provider as long as the switch can be handled remotely without a visit from a technician.
 This means you can switch to a plan with a different broadband provider if you wish to.
 Click here to see how different broadband providers are supporting their customers during lockdown.